OFS/opae-sdk/samples/hello_afu/README.md

 # Simple AFU example

-A simple AFU template that demonstrates the primary CCI-P interface.
-The RTL satisfies the bare miminum requirements of an AFU, responding to MMIO reads to return the device feature header and the AFU's UUID.
+This example is nearly the simplest possible accelerator.
+The RTL receives an address via a memory mapped I/O (MMIO) write and generates a CCI write to the memory line at that address, containing the string "Hello World!".
+The software spins, waiting for the line to update.
+Once available, the software prints the string.

 Of note in this example: